The Importance Of Water In Your Diet

 1. WATER RICH FOODS

-The best way to add more water to your diet is to simply eat foods that naturally have a lot of water in them and below are some examples of foods that are high in water as well as examples of foods that are low in water...
+The best way to add more water to your diet is to simply eat foods that naturally have a lot of water in them and below are some examples of foods that are high in water...

 If you put an apple, a pear, or an orange in a juice machine you will get juice, but if you put 1,000,000 Oreo Cookies in a juice machine you won't get a single drop!
 So eat foods that are rich in water and try to avoid dehydrated foods, because you are what you eat and dehydrated foods will dehydrate you!